ochorocho/typo3-container/README.md

 Use the `./bin/t3-container` script to build a Docker container for TYPO3 v11 and later.
 This little wrapper is used to feed the `Dockerfile` with all required variables (TYPO3 version, PHP modules, PHP version).
 PHP modules and PHP version will be composed of requirements found in [composer.json](https://raw.githubusercontent.com/TYPO3/typo3/main/composer.json).

+> [!WARNING]
-:warning: At the moment this is just an experiment!
+> At the moment this is just an experiment!
 But the idea is to have a production ready TYPO3 container image.
 For now this will not cover an "everyone and their dog"-setup.
 It is more of a base image to start with TYPO3 and Docker and try to provide more and more stuff as we go.

 ## Build a image